 Ingredients

-- 4 medium zucchini washed, trimmed and sliced in half lengthwise
+- 4 large zucchini washed, trimmed and sliced in half lengthwise

 - 2 Tablespoons olive oil